Home

 Mellotron used:

-I'm not entirely certain, but I get the impression that Alf Emil Eik's Joy & Breath of Eternity is some sort of Christian concept album, although I could be mistaken.
-Whatever, it's something of a mixed bag, musically; Morning Glory is a gentle, string synth-led piece, immediately followed by the rather naff Joy, full of funky bass and fusionesque synth leads and piano.
-In fact, the bulk of the album appears to be rather more 'commercial' (I use the term loosely) than you might expect; certainly not particularly 'prog', anyway.
+Alf Emil Eik's 1979 opus, Joy & Breath of Eternity, is a Christian prog-lite concept album, although I haven't actually marked it down on those grounds.
+I have, however, marked it down for its dedication to applying extra layers of cheese to something already quite cheesy.
+Tragically, several tracks work really well in isolation, not least opener Morning Glory, a gentle, string synth-led piece, although the mood's immediately ruined by the awful Joy, all funky bass and fusionesque synth leads and piano.
+In fact, the bulk of the album appears to be rather more 'commercial' (I use the term loosely) than you might expect; certainly not particularly progressive, anyway.

 Mark Eitzel (US)